-9 Delivery Delivery Patterns Mode(s) of Stu dy Location(s) of Study Duration of Study Code(s) Full Time City Centre (Margaret Street) 3 years US1209
+9 Delivery Patter Delivery Patterns Mode(s) of Study Location(s) of Study Duration of Study Code(s) Full Time City Centre (Margaret Street) 3 years US1209 Full Time with Foundation Year City Centre (Margaret Street) 4 years US1209F

-Full Time with Foundation Year City Centre (Margaret Street) 4 years US1209F Full time with Professional Placement year City Centre (Margaret Street) 4 years US1211 Full time with Foundation and Professional Placement year City Centre (Margaret Street) 5 years US1211F
+Full time with Professional Placement year City Centre (Margaret Street) 4 years US1211 Full time with Foundation and Professional Placement year City Centre (Margaret Street) 5 years US1211F

 10 Entry Requirements Home: 112 UCAS tariff points from A/AS Level with a minimum of 2 and maximum of 4 subjects considered These can be other A/S Levels (as long in a different subject) A-Levels or Level 3 equivalents.
-AS and AS VCE Considered with a maximum of 3 other Level 3 qualifications (AS Levels must be in different subject to A-Levels) to obtain 112 pts Pearson BTEC National Extended Diploma (2016 - present) (DMM) Pearson BTEC Extended Diploma (QCF) (2010 - 2016) (DMM) BTEC Level 3 National Diploma (2002 - 2010) (DMM) Foundation Studies (Art and Design, and Art, Design & Media): Distinction: Can be considered alongside other Level 3 qualifications (AS Levels must be in different subject to A-Levels) to obtain 112 pts IBO Certificate in Higher Level: Students who do not complete the IB Diploma will be considered on the basis of their IB Certificates if they obtain a total of 14 points or above from three Higher Level Subjects (considered with other acceptable level 3 qualifications to meet 112 UCAS Tariff Points) International Baccalaureate Diploma: Obtain a minimum of 28 points overall Irish Leaving Certificate (Highers): Pass the Irish Leaving Certificate with a minimum of 112 tariff points, achieved in five Higher level subjects.
+AS and AS VCE Considered with a maximum of 3 other Level 3 qualifications (AS Levels must be in different subject to A-Levels) to obtain 112 pts Pearson BTEC National Extended Diploma (2016 - present) (DMM) Pearson BTEC Extended Diploma (QCF) (2010 - 2016) (DMM) Poundation Studies (Art and Design, and Art, Design & Media): Distinction: Can be considered alongside other Level 3 qualifications (AS Levels must be in different subject to A-Levels) to obtain 112 pts IBO Certificate in Higher Level: Students who do not complete the IB Diploma will be considered on the basis of their IB Certificates if they obtain a total of 14 points or above from three Higher Level Subjects (considered with other acceptable level 3 qualifications to meet 112 UCAS Tariff Points) International Baccalaureate Diploma: Obtain a minimum of 28 points overall Irish Leaving Certificate (Highers): Pass the Irish Leaving Certificate with a minimum of 112 tariff points, achieved in five Higher level subjects.
 OCR Cambridge Technical Extended Diploma: DMM Scottish Advanced Higher: Achieve a minimum of 112 tariff points achieved in either three Advanced Highers or from a combination of two Advanced Highers have been taken achieve a minimum of grades CCD.
-Where a combination of Highers and Advanced Highers have been taken achieve (grades of CD in two Advanced Highers plus grades of CC in two Highers).
-T-Levels: Merit overall UAL Extended Diploma in Art & Design: Merit overall
+Where a combination of Highers and Advanced Highers have been taken you must achieve (grades of CD in two Advanced Highers plus grades of CC in two Highers).
+T-Levels: Merit overall UAL Extended Diploma in Art & Design: Merit overall If you have a qualification that is not listed in the table please refer to our full entry requirements on UCAS.

-If you have a qualification that is not listed in the table please refer to our full entry requirements on UCAS.
 Further guidance on tariff points can be found on the UCAS website.
 In addition to qualification applicants will also need a good portfolio.
-EU: Minimum overall score of 6.0, with 6.0 in writing and no less than 5.5 in the remaining three skills.
-International: Minimum overall score of 6.0, with 6.0 in writing and no less than 5.5 in the remaining three skills.
+EU: Minimum overall score of 6.0, and no less than 5.5 in each skill.
+International: Minimum overall score of 6.0, and no less than 5.5 in each skill.
 Access: Access to HE Diploma: Pass with 60 credits overall.
 At least 45 credits at Level 3.
 BA (Hons) Art and Design, BA (Hons) Fine Art, BA (Hons) subjects preferred but other subjects also considered.